Mythili7/Influential-var/README.md

-# Influential-variable in a model
+# Influential variables in a model
 # How to find out which variables influence a model with Partial dependence plots